 Health Inside, is a collaborative public art intervention by visual artist Sinead McCann and UCD historians Catherine Cox and Oisín Wall.
 It is a public engagement output for the research project ‘Prisoners, Medical Care and Entitlement to Health in England and Ireland, 1850-2000’.

-Image credit: section of an artwork from Health Inside a public art intervention by visual artist Sinead McCann in collaboration with UCD historians Catherine Cox and Oisín Wall.
-Courtesy of the artist.
-Photograph of a convict in Mountjoy prison 1857.
-Courtesy of the Thomas A.Larcom Photographs Collection, New York.
-1867.
+Image credit: Health Inside, 2018.
+North Circular Road beside Mountjoy prison Dublin 7.
+A public art intervention by visual artist Sinead McCann in collaboration with UCD historians Catherine Cox and Oisín Wall.
+Photograph courtesy of the artist.